Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 * You have an ENB or something similar installed.
 The configuration of Oblivion display tweaks used in this list is incompatible with ENB.

+Certain parts of Castle Kvatch are grey voids

+* This is a minor, visual only glitch.
+I'm not sure what causes it.

+The game crashes after giving away weapons during "The Desolate Mine" Fighter's Guild quest.

+* I have 0 idea what causes this.
+Myself, Push, and other WJ testers cannot recreate this glitch.
+If someone can figure out how to reproduce this crash I can try to fix it.

 ## Troubleshooting and Support

 Support is available in the [Wabbajack Discord](https://discord.gg/wabbajack).
 The staff is made up solely of volunteers, so please have patient when seeking support.
 We cannot offer support if you add or remove any mods from the list.